Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/(!) Astor (Index).md

 # Welcome to the World of Astor!
-Astor is a modified planet of Earth, except it is set in an entirely different universe.
+Astor is a modified planet of Earth where magic and fighting is heavily normalised, except it is set in an entirely different universe.

 There are five nations in Astor, they are:
 * [[(1) Gloria]], the nation of Wealth & Knowledge